Chandan-devs-tech/fullstack_medical_project/README.md

-# Fullstack Medical Project Monorepo
+# FullStack Medical Project Monorepo

 This monorepo repository contains both the frontend and backend codebases for a full-stack medical project.
 The frontend is built using React with React Bootstrap for UI components, and the backend is a RESTful API built with Ruby on Rails.
 The application allows users to register and submit their medical information, which is then stored in a PostgreSQL database.